ctarmor/CarlosGameOfLife/README.md

 NodeJs implementaion of the [Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) version in Wikipedia

+There is a recursive method in start.js, runGeneration(), using a setTimeout() of 1 second.
+Lower the timeout for faster rendering.

 ## Run command
 node [start.js](https://github.com/ctarmor/CarlosGameOfLife/blob/master/start.js)

-There is a recursive method, runGeneration(), using a setTieout() of 1 second.
-Lower the timeout for faster rendering.
+## Unit Test command
+npm test

 ## Implemention Overview